 In other words, it’s your customers, not your agents, who determine if they were able to get the answers they needed and a satisfactory resolution during the first interaction.

-FCR helps you to evaluate your overall customer satisfaction rate as well as the quality and efficiency of your support department.
+First contact resolution helps you to evaluate your overall customer satisfaction rate as well as the quality and efficiency of your support department.

 An ideal FCR rate is anywhere between 70-75%, but your call center’s target rating will depend on exactly how you define first contact resolution.